chri3i/Ruvaak-Readme/Known Issues.md

 1. change them in the MCM
 2. save the game
 3. close the game and restart.
 The keybindings are now saved and everything works as it should again

+- Sometimes your character will turn invisible and visible seemingly random.
+While i don't know the cause of it, usually a simple quicksave followed by quickloading gets rid of it